dnanexus/dxfuse/README.md

 $ attr -r prop.family zebra.txt
 ```

 You cannot modify _base.*_ attributes, these are read-only.
-Currently, setting and deleting xattrs can be done only for files that are closed on the platform.
+Setting and deleting xattrs can be done only for files that are closed on the platform.

 ## macOS